RubyLearning/blog/content/post/2009/06/29/20-rubyists-using-sinatra-do-you.md

 ---
-title: '20+ Rubyists are using Sinatra - Do you?'
 author: Satish Talim
-date: 2009-06-29
-layout: post
-permalink: /2009/06/29/20-rubyists-using-sinatra-do-you/
-thesis_keywords:
-  - Rubyists Using Sinatra,Ruby Programming,Rubyists,Sinatra
-topsy_short_url:
-  -
 categories:
 - beginners
 - interview
 - ruby
 - sinatra
+date: 2009-06-29
+layout: post
+permalink: /2009/06/29/20-rubyists-using-sinatra-do-you/
 tags:
 - ruby programming
 - rubyists
 - rubyists using sinatra
 - sinatra
+thesis_keywords:
+- Rubyists Using Sinatra,Ruby Programming,Rubyists,Sinatra
+title: 20+ Rubyists are using Sinatra - Do you?
+topsy_short_url:
+- null
 ---

 <div>
   <h3>
     20+ Rubyists are using Sinatra &#8211; Do you?